 My daughter is currently a Senior at Highland High School.
 She has been involved in Gilbert schools music programs since the seventh grade — literally half of her elementary and secondary education career.

 She was recently accepted into ASU’s Walter Cronkite School of Journalism, as well as ASU’s Barrett, The Honors College.
 I don’t believe I have to tell you how selective these programs are.
 While the Cronkite School considers primarily grades and test scores, Barrett also looks at the “whole package” of what a potential student can offer.
 They seek dedicated, hard working, driven students who can work well in groups and will work diligently to achieve the very high standards they set.
+Take a free online GED class to decide if you need further tutoring and guidance.

 At a recent “scholars dinner” at ASU, I was privileged to meet with various administrators and professors from both the Cronkite School and Barrett.
 Naturally, discussions about my daughter entered into the conversation.
 We told some of the ASU representatives that we had waited with baited breath for months for word on our daughter’s acceptance into the Honors College.
 The day the Barrett acceptance arrived, the entire Thompson family was excited, and relieved.
 The opportunity for our daughter to get a world-class Journalism education, to enroll in the Honors College simultaneous Bachelor’s and Master’s degree program, is very much appreciated.
 She will work hard, and she will do well.